palmdrop/bspwm-tools/README.md

 ### Flag menu
 *bspc-flag-menu*

 I small menu (using dmenu) for toggling node flags.
-The menu prompts also displays the currently set flags for the focused window, which is useful.
+The menu prompt also displays the currently set flags for the focused window, which is useful.

 ### Ordered hide
 *bspc-ordered-hide*

-A script which keeps track of all the hidden nodes of all desktops, and unhides them in the reverse order they were hidden.
+A script that keeps track of all the hidden nodes of all desktops, and unhides them in the reverse order they were hidden.
 A temporary directory is created at `tmp/hidden` to store the window pids.

 ### Presel
 *bspc-presel*

-A smart presel script.
-Instead of having to use one keybind to set a presel direction and another to set the presel ratio, this script can be used to set both.
-For example, make a preselection using for example `bspc-presel west 0.1` and a preselection will be made.
+A smart preselection script.
+Instead of having to use one keybinding to set a preselection direction and another to set the preselection ratio, this script can be used to set both. or example, make a preselection using `bspc-presel west 0.1` and a preselection will be made.
 Run the same command again to decrease the size of the preselection with 0.1 units, or run `bspc-presel north 0.1` to increase the size.
-Once a preselection is made, it's orientation can not be changed until it's cancelled (at this point).
+Once a preselection is made, its orientation can not be changed until it's canceled (at this point).

 ### Unhide menu
 *bspc-unhide-menu*

 Sometimes you do not want to unhide the most recently hidden window.
 This script opens a menu (dmenu) where you can pick any hidden window on the current desktop, and unhide it.
-A flag can be paassed to enable unhiding a window on any desktop.
+A flag can be passed to enable unhiding a window on any desktop.

 <!-- GETTING STARTED -->
 ## Getting Started